stallev/bpoems/docs/prds/main_prd.md

 - As a user, I want to edit my profile bio using a WYSIWYG editor so that I can create rich, formatted descriptions
 - As a user, I want to provide my profile information in multiple languages so that international readers can understand me better

-**For Readers:**
+**For Readers (Unauthenticated):**
 - As a reader, I want to browse Christian poetry by categories and tags so that I can find content I enjoy
 - As a reader, I want to search for specific poems or authors with full-text search so that I can discover new content
 - As a reader, I want to read poems in a clean, distraction-free format so that I can focus on the content
-- As a reader, I want to leave comments on poems so that I can engage with the community
 - As a reader, I want to view author profiles so that I can learn more about the authors
-- As a subscriber, I want to receive notifications about new posts from my followed authors
 - As a reader, I want to use the platform in my preferred language so that I can navigate comfortably

-**For Subscribers:**
+**For Subscribers (Authenticated):**
 - As a subscriber, I want to browse and read all published poems so that I can enjoy Christian poetry
 - As a subscriber, I want to leave comments on poems so that I can engage with the community
 - As a subscriber, I want to view author profiles so that I can learn more about the authors
 - As a subscriber, I want to request an author role upgrade from my profile page so that I can publish my own poetry
 - As a subscriber, I want to receive notifications about new posts from authors I follow so that I can stay updated
 - As a subscriber, I want to use the platform in my preferred language so that I can navigate comfortably
+- As a subscriber, I want to follow favorite authors so that I can stay updated on their new work
+- As a subscriber, I want to rate and review poems so that I can provide feedback to authors
+- As a subscriber, I want to create reading lists so that I can save poems for later

 ### Advanced User Stories